n8willis/opentype-shaping-documents/opentype-shaping-devanagari.md

 **Chandrabindu** (or simply **Bindu**) is the standard term for the diacritical mark indicating that the preceding vowel should be nasalized.

+The term **base consonant** is also critical to Indic shaping.
+The base consonant of a syllable is the consonant that carries the syllable's vowel sound, either the inherent vowel (for an unmarked base consonant) or a dependent vowel (with the addition of a matra).

+A syllable's base consonant is generally rendered in its full form (although it may form ligatures), while other consonants in the syllable frequently take on secondary forms.
+Different GSUB substitutions may apply to a script's **pre-base** and **post-base** consonants.
+Some of these substitutions create **above-base** or **below-base** forms.
+The **Reph** form of the consonant "Ra" is an example.

 Where possible, using the standard terminology is preferred, as the use of a language-specific term necessitates choosing one language over all of the others that share a common script.